Server Side Data Hydration

 Auto Server Side Data Hydration

-As much as Electrode believes in the benefits of server side rendering, it is also aware of its side effects.
-Electrode is constantly monitoring the performance of your app and will turn of server side rendering if app performance is degrading.
+Electrode constantly monitors the performance of your app and turns off server-side rendering if app performance is degrading.
 The following files in your server are responsible for this optimization and can be customized based on the needs of your application:

 server/conditions/ ├── machine-info.js ├── machine-load.js ├── response-time.js └── server-load.js